AnkitaVishw/Appointment-Booking/README.md

    - Navigate to the frontend directory.
    - Run `npm install` to install dependencies.
    - Modify the API endpoint URLs in your React components to point to your local backend server.
+    - Run the book-appointment page using npm start.
 2. **Backend Setup:**
    - Navigate to the backend directory.
    - Set up a MySQL database with table_name (appointments) and schema---